plee160/CSS_305_Final_Project/README.md

-CSS 305 – Final Project: Car Parts Catalog System
-Student: Samuel Boye
-Course: CSS 305 – Web Development
-Project Type: Full-Stack PHP + MySQL Application
-Hosting: Hostinger (Live Deployment)
-📌 Project Overview

-This project is a full-stack web application demonstrating CRUD operations, authentication, secure data handling, and MySQL database integration.
-The system is designed for employees and managers of a car parts store who need to manage, search, and update parts and supplier information.

-This application includes:

-User authentication (login, logout, role handling)

-Catalog of car parts

-Supplier management

-Add/Edit/Delete parts

-Server-side validation

-Secure SQL operations using prepared statements

-Dashboard with quick summaries

-Hostinger deployment

-📌 The 5 W’s
-Who

-Employees, managers, and inventory clerks working at a car parts shop who need fast access to product and stock information.

-What

-A web-based internal catalog system that allows users to view, add, edit, and remove parts; track suppliers; and maintain accurate inventory data.

-When

-Used during daily store operations to track stock, update items, and assist customers.

-Where

-Hosted on Hostinger.
-Can be accessed on store computers, office desktops, and approved remote devices.

-Why

-Manual inventory tracking is error-prone.
-This system streamlines operations, reduces mistakes, improves stock visibility, and supports better restocking and sales decisions.

-📌 Project Goals

-Implement complete CRUD functionality

-Capture and validate user input

-Store data securely in a MySQL database

-Retrieve and display dynamic data using PHP

-Implement authentication and role-based access

-Debug and test for security (SQL injection, CSRF)

-Deploy a functioning system to Hostinger

-Document development progress clearly

-📌 Recommended Repository Structure (Best Practice)

-This is the optimized layout for a professional, clean PHP project.
-(It improves your old structure while keeping all your files.)
+CSS_305_Final_Project

+Points Breakdown:
+• Project: 75 points
+• Presentation and Video: 20 points
+• Peer Evaluations: 5-point

+Project Overview

+This is a full-stack web application that demonstrates CRUD functionality, authentication, database integration, secure data handling, and deployment on Hostinger.

+The application includes separate frontend and backend components, server-side validation, prepared statements for safe SQL execution, dynamic database operations, and complete documentation as required for the final project.

+The 5 W's

+Who: This application is designed for employees and managers of a car parts store, including inventory clerks, counter staff, and store managers who need quick access to stock and product information.

+What: The system will be a web-based inventory management application or catalog that allows users to view, add, edit, and delete car parts, track stock levels, search for specific items, and manage supplier relationships.
+It provides a centralized location to store and update all inventory-related data.

+When: The system is used daily during store operations whenever staff need to check stock, receive shipments, adjust quantities, or assist customers by looking up parts.

+Where: The application will be hosted on Hostinger, allowing authorized users to access it from store computers, office desktops, or approved remote locations.

+Why: Car parts stores handle extensive inventories with frequent stock changes.
+Manual tracking can lead to errors, shortages, and lost sales.
+This system streamlines inventory control, reduces mistakes, improves efficiency, provides real-time stock visibility, and supports better decision-making for restocking and sales operations.

+Project Goals

+• Make sure we implement CRUD operations
+• Capture user input and store it in a relational SQL database
+• Retrieve data using SQL SELECT statements and display results dynamically on webpages
+• Use authentication to protect pages that are restricted
+• Test and debug security issues throughout development (SQL injection, CSRF protection, password hashing, validation)
+• Host the functioning web application using Hostinger
+• Make sure everything is documented with a transparent development process

+Repository

+This repository will include:

+HTML, CSS, and JavaScript frontend files

+Backend server files and PHP handlers

+Validator scripts

+Database structure files and schema

+Layout drawings using Lucidchart

+Database diagram

+Documentation file/folder

+Deployment details

+Validator scripts

+Development Notes

+This readme will be updated regularly throughout the project to show progress, changes, and final implementation details.

 /your-project-root

 │

-├── README.md                  ← Full documentation
-├── styles.css                 ← Global stylesheet
-├── index.html                 ← Public landing/login page
+├── index.html
+├── styles.css
+├── Readme.docx

 │

-├── /images                    ← UI images, logos, assets │
+├── /images
-├── /designs                   ← Diagrams, mockups, Lucidchart exports │   ├── database-schema.png
-│   └── wireframes/

 │

-├── /public                    ← Public-facing pages
+├── /designs

+│

+├── /html
 │ ├── catalog.php
+│ ├── part-details.php
+│ ├── add-part.php
+│ ├── edit-part.php
+│ ├── delete-part.php
 │ ├── suppliers.php
-│   ├── users.php
-│   ├── part-details.php
-│   ├── newUser.html
 │ ├── login.php
 │ └── logout.php

 │

-├── /parts                     ← CRUD pages for parts │   ├── part-create.php
-│   ├── part-edit.php
-│   └── part-delete.php
-│
-├── /suppliers
-│   ├── supplier-edit.php
-│   └── supplier-delete.php
-│
-├── /account
+├── /backend
-│   ├── account_edit.php
+│ ├── db.php
-│   ├── change_password.php
+│ ├── add_part_handler.php
-│   └── deleteUser.php
-│
-├── /backend                   ← All backend PHP logic │   ├── db.php                 ← Database connection
-│   ├── session_check.php
+│ ├── update_part_handler.php
-│   ├── csrf.php
+│ ├── delete_part_handler.php
 │ ├── authenticate.php
-│   ├── newUser.php
-│   ├── userUpdate.php
-│   ├── part-create-handler.php
-│   ├── part-edit-handler.php
-│   ├── part-delete-handler.php
-│   └── supplier-edit-handler.php
+│ └── session_check.php

 │

-└── /validators                ← Server-side validation helpers
+└── /validators